holochain-gym/holochain-gym.github.io/docs/developers/basic/headers.md

 };
 ```

-What you see is that the original Create header is still there and the original entry is still there and it is not updated.
+What you see is that the original Create header is still there and that the original entry is still there and it is not updated.
 But you do see a new header of type Update with a new header.
 And if you open Update header you will see that it refers to the original create header and the original entry.
 The update header is basically saying: "Hey, remember that jar you labelled as #3 peanuts?
 Well I am renaming it to #3 cashews".
 So in a holochain app data is never overwritten.
 If you change the label on the jar 10 times, then your _chain_ will contain at least 11 headers.
 One create header and 10 update headers.
 And all these headers will point to entries.